dalesgit/logseq/pages/SD training Nov 7.md

 			- learned early in my spiritual direction practice that counseling grievers is like herding cats.
 Each one goes their own way.
 			- Early on, they came to me grieving all kinds of lossesdeath, divorce, illness, injury, domestic abuse, trauma, loss of belief, identity, a job or home, safety or protection...the list goes on.
-			- he Covid-19 pandemic catapulted grief into the spotlight -
+			- he Covid-19 pandemic catapulted grief into the spotlight
+			- awareness of grief, however, and knowing how to heal the pain of it are two vastly different realities
+		- p.
+8
+			- ather, it was the loss that allowed me to understand that my grieving path was mine alone to forge: Eyer when I was lucky enough to journey alongside others who supported me in ways that helped me heal.
+			-
+-